SchirmForge/transcodr/docs/configuration.md

 ## Overview

-Video Transcode uses a configuration directory located at:
+Transcodr uses a configuration directory located at:
 ```
 ~/.config/transcodr/
 ```